DavidVogelxyz/davidvogelxyz/content/home-lab/services/web-server.md

 ![Vultr banner](/images/vultr-banner.png)

+## Introduction

+For more information on how I would set up a web and SMTP server today, check out [my guide on creating a web and SMTP server](https://github.com/DavidVogelxyz/library/blob/master/servers/smtp-server-on-debian.md), found on my GitHub.

+---

 ## My first web page

 This website, [davidvogel.xyz](https://davidvogel.xyz), is a project that I created using Hugo and self-hosted using Vultr.